kwathen/OCTOPUS/README.md

 - [ ] Make a checklist of steps that need to be followed for a basic platform trial with multiple ISAs to be successfully simulated.

 - [ ] Document how the CheckTrialMonitor and bondaries work together.

+- [ ] For each for each help topic add a link to the R souce file on GitHub.
+See for example see help ?AddControlData.ProcessReptMeasChngBaseline.
+Before each function a link in in the file like
+@seealso { \href{https://github.com/kwathen/OCTOPUS/blob/master/R/AddControlData.ProcessReptMeas.R}{View Code on Github} }